That lovely little nut called Pistachio

 Last but not least, your gut will be pleased if you decide to eat pistachios.
 If you suffer from the leaky gut syndrome, your gut lining is likely to have holes caused by the foods you eat.
 Eating pistachios is good for your gut bacteria and will help to heal your gut lining if needed.

-For me, it was not difficult to keep a bag of these tasty nuts in the drawer of my desk and eat a handful every day.
+For me, it was easy to keep a bag of these tasty nuts in the drawer of my desk and eat a handful every day.
 When you buy them opt for the unsalted variety, these are better for your health.

 Source: Wikipedia, the World Library, Cat Ebeling for The Nutrition Watchdog